 With the exception of the procedure described above regarding whenever an A-shareholder intends to hold more than 20%, 33% or 50%, all the resolutions of the meeting are adopted by a simple majority vote except if otherwise provided for by Luxembourg company law.

-In 2019, the AGM was hold on 4 April.
-The AGM was attended by 98.79% of the company's shareholders, excluding the 5,486,094 FDRs held by the company.
-The detailed results of the shareholders' votes are available on the () company's website.
+The annual general meeting held on 4 April 2019 was attended by 98.788% of the company's shareholders, excluding the 5,486,094 FDRs held by the company.